ddev/ddev.com/src/pages/blog/ddev-v1-3-0-mariadb-10-2-full-apache-support-improved-logs-pull-command-options.md

 **Clear reporting and logs for faster debugging.** We’ve made a number of changes to improve container logs format, the information provided in the logs, as well as more detailed information in the health check.
 Catching broken containers or broken add-on configurations will save you time when you’re debugging.
 Check out the release notes for more details.

-There are also a number of bug fixes, including paving the way for improvements for WordPress support.
+There are also a number of bugfixes, including paving the way for improvements for WordPress support.

 For full details check out the [DDEV v1.3.0 Release Notes](https://github.com/drud/ddev/releases/tag/v1.3.0).